main-educational/intro_nilearn/content/intro.md

 ## Setup

-Firstly, clone this repository to your machine and navigate to the directory:
+Firstly, clone/download this repository to your machine and navigate to the directory.

 ```bash
 git clone https://github.com/mtl-AI-neuroscience/intro_ML.git